Fab Alert: All about the alluring prismatic sparkle of Naturally Colored Diamonds

 Pink & Red Diamonds

-Today, Lulo alluvial projects in Angola, the Argyle mine of Australia, the Minas Gerais area of Brazil, the Premier mine in South Africa, the Williamson mine in Tanzania produce pink/red diamonds.
+Today, Lulo alluvial projects in Angola, the Argyle mine of Australia, the Minas Gerais area of Brazil, the Premier mine in South Africa, and the Williamson mine in Tanzania produce pink/red diamonds.

 Green Diamonds